ploomber/soopervisor/doc/tutorials/_k8s-local.rst

 Soopervisor checks the status of your pipeline and only schedules tasks that have changed since the last run; since all your tasks are the same, there is nothing to run!

-Let's now modify one of the tasks and submit again:
+Let's now modify one of the tasks and submit it again:

 .. code-block:: bash